 - Selecting assets aligned with the portfolio’s goals.
 Once we have clearly defined the portfolio’s goals, we look across the universe of global assets and systematically select those that are aligned to the UN SDGs and can be held at institutional scale.
 By systematically selecting assets at the start of the portfolio construction process, we can ensure the assets in the portfolio meet the goals we have set out.
 It also allows us to re-evaluate which assets meet the portfolio’s goals over time as existing markets evolve and new markets become available.

 - Using assets aligned with the portfolio’s goals to build the most efficient strategic portfolio possible.
 Having defined a universe of assets that are aligned to our goals, we apply Bridgewater’s All Weather portfolio construction framework using these assets.
-The All Weather framework is based on balancing the macroeconomic drivers of asset returns (i.e., growth and inflation) to create a strategic asset allocation with the highest possible return-to-risk ratio.
-We’ve used this framework as an asset manager for over two decades and stress tested it over 100 years and across many countries.
-By applying this framework to SDG-aligned assets, we can build a portfolio we expect will achieve a 0.6 return-to-risk ratio through time (compared to a 0.4 expected ratio for a 60/40 portfolio).³ Importantly, the strong expected performance of this portfolio relative to a 60/40 portfolio is a result of this beta portfolio construction approach, not from our use of SDG-aligned assets (which we do not expect would materially affect the portfolio’s performance given our approach).
+The All Weather framework – which we have used as an asset manager for over two decades and stress tested over 100 years and across many countries – is based on balancing the macroeconomic drivers of asset returns (i.e., growth and inflation) to create a strategic asset allocation that collects market risk premiums as efficiently as possible.
+Importantly, the expected performance of this portfolio is a result of this beta portfolio construction approach, not from our use of SDG-aligned assets (which we do not expect would materially affect the portfolio’s performance given our approach).

 In our research paper, we describe each of these steps in more detail.
-Our hope is that this example of building a scalable portfolio that is designed to achieve a high risk-adjusted return and further the UN SDGs will be applicable to a wide range of investors.
+Our hope is that this example of building a scalable portfolio that is designed to efficiently collect market risk premiums and further the UN SDGs will be applicable to a wide range of investors.
 However, we believe the three-step portfolio construction approach can be applied to any set of financial and ESG impact goals that investors might choose.

 ¹ We believe it is important for investors to separate strategic exposure (beta) from active views (alpha).
-Please see Appendix A for a discussion of ESG integration as a potential source of alpha.
+The research piece also contains a discussion of ESG integration as a potential source of alpha.

 More on Sustainable Investing: A Path to a New Horizon